ramoshe/proj4-FSJS-oopGame/README.md

-# Project 4 - Object Oriented Programming Game
+# FSJS Project 4: Object Oriented Programming Game
  My fourth project for the Full Stack JavaScript Techdegree program at Treehouse.
 A phrase guessing game built using object-oriented programmimg principles.

 ## How To Use